cruujon/arg25-Projects/legacy-protocol/README.md

-+# ARG25 Project Submission Template

-Welcome to Invisible Garden- ARG25.

-Each participant or team will maintain this README throughout the program.
-You'll update your progress weekly **in the same PR**, so mentors and reviewers can track your journey end-to-end.

-## Project Title : ### Legacy Protocol"
+## Project Title : ### Heirloom Inheritance Protocol"

 _A short, descriptive name of your project._
-— a network for preserving and passing on human intentions.
+— A tool that allows people who wish to preserve cultural assets or secret knowledge to securely and permanently pass them down to others across generations.

 ## Team